QROPS Explained: How the 5-Year Rule Affects Your Overseas Pension

 HMRC doesn’t want you taking off to somewhere like Dubai, encashing your pension funds, which have benefited from tax relief after all, without any tax to pay and then returning to Blighty a short while later without a care in the world.

-So they have a measure to stop this happening – the 5 year rule.
+So they have a measure to prevent this from happening —the 5-year rule.

 In reality, if you have sufficient funds to be considering such a course of action in the first place, it probably means that you are looking at a sizeable inheritance tax charge on your estate.